 Mr. Hickes: Thank you, Mr. Speaker.
-During my temporary duties on Friday, I was unable to pose the questions during Committee of the Whole to the Minister of Education, so I am going to take today's opportunity during question period to do so.
-When we are talking about the subsidies on the early learning and childcare initiative that the federal government has supported, the \$10 a day daycare as the first phase of, which I do applaud the minister being one of the leaders in the country to implement that program.
-The \$10 a day daycare is great, but to be frank, Mr. Speaker, there's not enough space as to meet the current need.
-Many childcare centres are not at capacity or regularly run at limited capacity due to not having backup staff if workers aren't able to work that day.
+During my temporary duties on Friday, I was unable to pose questions during Committee of the Whole to the Minister of Education, so I am going to take today's opportunity during question period to do so.

+Mr. Speaker, when we're talking about the subsidies on the early learning and child care initiative that the federal government has supported, the \$10 a day daycare as the first phase, of which I do applaud the minister of being one of the leaders in the country to implement that program.
+The \$10 a day daycare is great, but to be frank, there are not enough spaces to meet the current need.
+Many child care centres are not at capacity or regularly run at limited capacity due to not having backup staff if workers aren't able to work that day.

-Mr. Speaker, the most obvious solution is to have a full compliment of staff to support full utilization of all potential spaces and fair salaries are needed to accomplish that for our childcare workers.
+Mr. Speaker, the most obvious solution is to have a full complement of staff to support full utilization of all potential spaces and fair salaries are needed to accomplish that for our child care workers.